Medication Safety and Error Prevention: Law, Compounding and Patient Care

 The New York State Council of Health-system Pharmacists (NYSCHP) is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.

-This course, 0134-0000-25-141-L07-P; 0134-0000-25-141-L07-T-, is approved for 0.3 CEUs (3 contact hours).
+- This course, 0134-0000-25-141-L07-P; 0134-0000-25-141-L07-T, is approved for 0.3 CEUs (3 contact hours).

 Statements of Continuing Pharmacy Education Credit are available to participants upon the conclusion of the program through survey links.
 Participants have 45 days from date of program to claim credits and must verify attendance at the meeting by entering the program CE code.

-Other Healthcare Professionals
+All Other Healthcare Professionals

 You will receive a general certificate of attendance.
 Please check with your accreditation board with respect to receiving credit for this program.